 This application helps you identify relevant keywords to your business and will help you analyse current search engine results to optimise the content on your page.

 Their free accounts will let you do up to 3 lookups per day and display 50 keywords per search.

 Slack is a smart messaging app that keeps all your team communication in the same place, without excessively long email chains.

 This digital tool also lets you switch between direct and group messaging by creating different channels.
-In addition to real-time messaging, Slack offers advanced search filters so you can find that document someone sent you weeks ago in one second.
+In addition to real-time messaging, Slack offers advanced search filters – so you can find that document someone sent you weeks ago in seconds.

-There are two kinds of people in this world: the people who do list, and the people who should start making lists.
+There are two kinds of people in this world: people who make lists, and people who should start making lists.